FoxComm/highlander/engineering-wiki/devops/Deploying-Custom-Branches.md

 # Deploying Custom Branches

-There are two different approaches of deploying custom container tags to your developer appliance.
+There are multiple different approaches of deploying custom container tags to your developer appliance:

 [First one](#from-scratch) implies that you don't have a running instance and you'll specify the tags in `.env.local` before running `make up`.
 You will have to build and push this tags manually.